erigontech/erigon/README.md

 accounts and the storage.

-#### 2. Faster initial sync using Staged Sync
+#### 2. Faster Initial Sync

-Turbo-Geth uses a different sync algorithm, that runs in stages.
-That allows to batch data together and minimize overwriting.
+Turbo-Geth uses a rearchitected full sync algorithm from [Go-Ethereum](https://github.com/ethereum/go-ethereum) that is split into "stages".

+It uses the same network primitives and is compatible with regular go-ethereum nodes that are using full sync, you do not need any special sync capabilities for turbo-geth to sync.

+When reimagining the full sync, we focused on batching data together and minimize DB overwrites.
 That makes it possible to sync Ethereum mainnet in under 2 days if you have a fast enough network connection and an SSD drive.

 Examples of stages are: